muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 whatever value a given **Fraction** artifact resolves to, and would determine value identity based on the actual logical rational number.

+Where any MUON syntax makes reference to a `s|sig|significand` as a part of a **Fraction** artifact, that means a rational number that takes the place of the numerator/denominator pair.
+Examples of *significand* are literals with radix points like `3.14` and host language values that are already the general case of a rational.

 ## Bits

 A **Bits** value is characterized by an arbitrarily-large ordered sequence of